Pathways to Teaching Newsletter and Bulletin Board

 The Pathways to Teaching program offers on-campus workshops throughout the year that focus on issues important to future teachers.
 Some of the past workshops include: CBEST Test Preparation, UCI Teach, Pathways Resource Workshops, as well as teacher preparation seminars, focusing on the credentialing requirements for elementary and single-subject teaching.

 University Representative Appointments

-The Pathways program also schedules representatives of teaching programs at various universities to meet with students at SCC.
-Students have the opportunity to talk one-on-one with a university representative and learn more about their campus, faculty, financial aid, and various credential programs.
+The Pathways program, in collaboration with the Transfer Center schedules representatives of teaching programs at various universities to meet with students at SCC.
+Students have the opportunity to talk one-to-one with a university representative and learn more about their campus, faculty, financial aid, and various credential programs.

 Teacher Education Resource Information and Materials

 The following resources are available for students interested in the teaching profession: Subject-Matter Preparation Programs, Credential and Master's Degree Programs, Testing Information, guides to college programs in Teacher Preparation, and informational flyers, pamphlets, and brochures for teachers.

 SCC Future Teacher Conference

 This event is held during the spring semester and is open to all SCC students interested in a career in Education.
 Students in attendance also include local high school students in Educators Rising Clubs.
 Conference includes a keynote speaker, various break-out sessions for future teachers, a college and career fair and much more!

 Students have the opportunity to participate in specialized events geared towards students interested in becoming elementary, secondary, or special education teachers.
 Some events include the UC Irvine Math & Science Teach Program, the CSU Fullerton Future Teacher Mixer, and leadership conferences conducted by the Student California Teachers Association (SCTA).
 These events are a great opportunity for students to get more information on the many paths to becoming a teacher and skills needed to be an effective educator.